joelwaymack/joelwaymack.github.io/_posts/2021-12-02-azure-functions-part-1-the-basics.md

 ## What's Next

 Let me say that I love Azure Functions.
 They're powerful, flexible, and they accelerate development for teams that use them.
-In subsequent posts, we'll dive into function development, function hosting models, and other concerns around functions.
+Check out the next post in this series, [Developing Web APIs](https://waymack.net/azure-functions-part-2-developing-web-apis/), to learn more!